 If your dog is stung by a bee, it may yelp and try to bite at the area or use its paws to relieve the pain.
 If it was a bumblebee that stung your pet, it is unlikely that there will be a stinger left behind.
-You may, however, see redness and swelling, particularly if your dog was stung on the head, nose, or mouth.
+You may see redness and swelling though, particularly if the dog was stung on the head, nose, or mouth.
 You can apply a paste made of water and baking soda to the area to help alleviate the pain/swelling as well as using an ice pack.

 It is important to keep a careful eye on your dog after a bee sting to ensure that any swelling does not affect its ability to breath or swallow.
 If you notice substantial swelling around the affected area, contact a vet as soon as possible as your dog may need an antihistamine.